Danny-CA/Hydrogen-Atoms-Simulator/README.md

 * Daniel Camilo  | camilodani065@gmail.com
 * Humberto Cortez | tejedordealas@gmail.com
 ## License
-This project is protected under the GNU Licence v3, please refer to the document in case of any doubt towards referencing and usage of this project.
+This project is protected under the MIT Licence, please refer to the document in case of any doubt towards referencing and usage of this project.

 ## Introduction

 This project aims to simulate the behavior of hydrogen atoms when subjected to heat or cold, using Molecular Dynamics (MD) methods.
-To achieve accurate simulation, the transmission model will be initialized using Maxwell's distribution to correctly describe the electromagnetic interactions influencing the dynamics of atoms at the microscopic level.
+To achieve accurate simulation, the transmission model will be initialized using Maxwell's distribution to correctly describe the interactions influencing the dynamics of atoms at the microscopic level.
 Additionally, the simulation environment will be configured in ECLive, where a gas model will be employed to efficiently represent thermal conditions.

 The simulation will track the trajectory of the atoms under controlled temperature conditions, observing how they move and how interactions between them vary depending on temperature changes.
 This study will not only visualize atomic-level thermal motions but also infer relevant macroscopic properties from the observed behavior.
 ## Justification